rayleyva/caoimhghin.github.io/cv.md

 ### Hahn Sports Media / Fangregate
 *Technical Consultant, Co-Founder*

 One of five founding partners tasked with implementing a sports media website, Let's Go To The Game.
 We thought that people wanted to get together and attend sports events together, and I am sure we all do, we just don't need a website to help us with that.
 We do it naturally.

 ### Gerson Lehrman Group
 *Technical Team Lead*

-Lead, design, develop and deploy a product to integrate their existing internal web application with Sugar CRM.
+Design, develop and deploy a product to integrate their existing internal web application with Sugar CRM.
 This project was a total success and included integration through both .NET and PHP web services to do data synchronization both ways.
 Sales force personnel would update Sugar CRM and business consultants would update their internal application.
 The data synchronization happened in near real-time with a maximum allowed delay of five minutes.

 *Technologies included Drupal CMS, LAMP, Sugar CRM, .NET, PHP*

+### ApplePics
+*Founder*

+Started an image hosting service, grew it to over 10,000 active users, went broke, shut it down.

+*Technologies included PHP, MySQL, Linux, Apache*

 ### Momentum SI, Inc.
 *Senior Software Engineer, SOA Architect*